JoelRobbinsAI/JoelRobbinsAI/README.md

 This is my profile hub, where you can learn about my philosophy and my credentials.

-Use this link to learn more about my credentials [Education & Credentials](link).
+Use this link to learn more about my [Education & Credentials](link).
 To try something right away, here’s a [Runnable Example](link-to-example).

 Having a bachelor’s in dietetics and a master’s in acupuncture, I bring high-level reasoning to AI systems design, creating agents with dynamic, evolving interactions.
 I hold full specializations in Prompt Engineering, AI Agent Development, and Responsible Generative AI, and have completed additional courses in Python and LangChain.